codex-team/hawk.workers/workers/paymaster/README.md

 # Worker / Paymaster

-Periodically checks if we need to charge money for the workspace tariff plan.
-Also handles tariff plan changes.
+Periodically checks actual subscription of workspaces and block them if they haven't.

 ## How to run